Cuomo due in court virtually after DA drops fondling case

 Albany County District Attorney David Soares asked Judge Holly Trexler on Tuesday to dismiss the misdemeanor complaint, just three days before Cuomo’s scheduled arraignment.
 Trexler notified prosecution and defense lawyers Thursday that they will be required to appear virtually, along with Cuomo.

-Soares said he would not be able to prove former Cuomo aide Brittany Commisso’s allegation that the then-governor groped her in the executive mansion.
+Soares said he would not be able to prove former Cuomo aide Brittany Commisso’s allegation that the then-governor groped her in the executive mansion in December 2020.

 In a letter to the judge, Soares said “statutory elements of New York law make this case impossible to prove.”
 He added that multiple government inquiries into Cuomo’s conduct had created “technical and procedural hurdles” regarding prosecutors’ obligations to disclose evidence to the defense.